 The majority of Colorado foreclosures are completed through the state’s unique public trustee system, which is different from all other states.
 If you're a homeowner facing foreclosure in Colorado, you probably have many questions about what this means for you.
 For example: How does the Colorado public trustee foreclosure process work?
 How much notice will you get before the foreclosure sale takes place?
 Does Colorado allow you catch up on the past-due amounts to stop the foreclosure?
 Can the foreclosing party get a deficiency judgment after a Colorado foreclosure?

 To get answers to these questions and more, keep reading.
-Below you’ll find a summary of some of the key features of Colorado’s foreclosure law along with citations to the statutes so you can read the law yourself.
+Below you’ll find a summary of some of the key features of Colorado’s foreclosure laws along with citations to the statutes so you can read the laws yourself.

-Most foreclosures in Colorado are nonjudicial, which means they happen outside of court (as opposed to judicial foreclosures, which go through the court system).
-However, Colorado uses a process that is different than other states when it comes to nonjudicial foreclosures.
-In Colorado, a county public trustee administers the foreclosure (whereas in other nonjudicial foreclosure states, a private trustee handles the process) and there is also some minimal court involvement in the foreclosure.
+Colorado uses a process that's different than other states when it comes to nonjudicial foreclosures.
+In Colorado, a county public trustee administers the foreclosure.
+In other states, a private trustee handles the nonjudicial process.
+Also, a Colorado nonjudicial foreclosure has some minimal court involvement.

-In a Colorado nonjudicial foreclosure, the homeowner will receive several notices.
+In a Colorado nonjudicial foreclosure, the borrower will receive several notices.
 These notices are explained in more detail below, along with some additional information about the foreclosure process.

-Pre-foreclosure notice.
-In Colorado, in most cases, 30 days before filing the Notice of Election and Demand and at least thirty days after default, the foreclosing party must mail the borrower a notice containing the phone number for the state foreclosure hotline and a direct phone number for the foreclosing party’s loss mitigation department.
-Colo.
-Rev. Stat. § 38-38-102.5.
+Preforeclosure notice.
+In Colorado, in most cases, at least 30 days before filing the Notice of Election and Demand (see below) and at least thirty days after default, the foreclosing party must mail the borrower a notice containing the phone number for the state foreclosure hotline and a direct phone number for the foreclosing party’s loss mitigation department.
+(Colo.
+Rev. Stat. § 38-38-102.5).

 Notice of Rule 120 hearing.
-Notice of the Rule 120 hearing must be mailed to the borrower and posted on the property not less than 14 days prior to the deadline set by the clerk.
+Notice of the Rule 120 hearing must be mailed to the borrower and posted on the property not less than 14 days prior to the response deadline.
 If the borrower doesn’t respond to the notice to dispute the foreclosing party’s right to sell the home (on grounds within the scope of the hearing), the court will cancel the hearing and authorize the sale.
-Colo.
+(Colo.
 R. Civ.
 P. 120., Colo.
-Rev. Stat. § 38-38-105.
+Rev. Stat. § 38-38-105).

-“Reinstating” is when you catch up on the missed payments (plus fees and costs) in order to stop a foreclosure.
-(Learn more about reinstatement to avoid foreclosure.)
+“Reinstating” is when you catch up on the missed payments, plus fees and costs, in order to stop a foreclosure.

-In some states, you can redeem (repurchase) your home within a certain period of time after the foreclosure.
-In Colorado, foreclosed homeowners cannot redeem the home following the foreclosure.
+In some states, the foreclosed homeowner may redeem the home within a certain period of time after the foreclosure.
+In Colorado, though, foreclosed homeowners don't get the right to redeem the home following the foreclosure.
 Only lienholders may redeem after the sale.
-Colo.
-Rev. Stat. § 38-38-302.
-(To get details on redemption after a foreclosure in Colorado, see Nolo’s article If I lose my home to foreclosure in Colorado, can I get it back?)
+(Colo.
+Rev. Stat. § 38-38-302).

-When the total mortgage debt exceeds the foreclosure sale price, the difference is called a “deficiency.”
-Some states allow the lender to seek a personal judgment (called a “deficiency judgment”) against the borrower for this amount, while other states prohibit deficiency judgments with what are called anti-deficiency laws.
+When the borrower's total mortgage debt exceeds the foreclosure sale price, the difference is called a “deficiency.”
+Some states allow the lender to seek a personal judgment, called a “deficiency judgment,” against the borrower for this amount, while other states prohibit deficiency judgments with what are called anti-deficiency laws.

 Colorado does not have an anti-deficiency law.
 The foreclosing party can obtain a deficiency judgment after a nonjudicial foreclosure by filing a separate lawsuit within six years.
-Colo.
-Rev. Stat § 4-3-118.
-However, if the lender does not bid the fair market value of the home at the foreclosure sale, the former homeowner may raise this as a defense in the deficiency action.
-Colo.
-Rev. Stat § 38-38-106.
-(For a summary of the deficiency laws in Colorado, see Colorado Laws on Post-Foreclosure Deficiency.)
+(Colo.
+Rev. Stat § 4-3-118).
+But if the lender does not bid the fair market value of the home at the foreclosure sale, the former homeowner may raise this as a defense in the deficiency action.
+(Colo.
+Rev. Stat § 38-38-106).

 After a Colorado foreclosure, the purchaser must make a demand for possession.
 If the borrower does not vacate (leave), the purchaser can initiate an eviction lawsuit.